waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   5. ~~Use SURF to cross to the next landmass.~~ (Complete)
   6. ~~Navigate to the fourth guard at (11, 57).~~ (Complete)
   7. ~~Navigate to the water's edge at (9, 72).~~ (Complete)
   8. Use SURF to cross to the final landmass.
+This will be done in smaller, incremental steps to test the `pathfinder` tool.
   9. Navigate to the final guard at (5, 36).
   10. Enter Victory Road at (5, 32).